Camassia cusickii

 Camassia cusickii, common name Cusick's camas or Cusick's quamash, is a species of plant in the family Asparagaceae (subfamily Agavoideae).
 It is native to parts of North America.
-C. cusickii originally appeared in horticultural journals in the late 1800s, but they been sold and cultivated for about thirty years.
-This plant family is not studied intensely.
-Seven or eight species exist in the wild, however, only three are talked about and cultivated.
+C. cusickii originally appeared in horticultural journals in the late 1800s.

 Description

-The Camassia cusickii has linear leaves with parallel venation and flowers in parts of three.
-The flowers are usually ice blue or baby blue in color, although they can be various shades of blue, cream, and white.
-The flowers are slightly zygomorphic with the tepals withering separately after anthesis (baby blue in color).
+Camassia cusickii has linear leaves with parallel venation and flowers in parts of three.
+The flowers are usually ice blue or baby blue, although they can be various shades of blue, cream, and white.
+The flowers are slightly zygomorphic with the tepals withering separately after anthesis.
 C. cusickii has yellow anthers and a fruiting pedicel incurving-erect or slightly spreading.
-The capsules are not deciduous, light brown in color, having an ovoid or ellipsoid shape.
+The capsules are not deciduous, they are light brown in color, and have an ovoid or ellipsoid shape.
 The flowers in the wild have a deeper, darker hue compared to their garden forms tending to be a lighter blue color.

 Distribution

-Although scattered from coast to coast Camassia cusickii is more abundant in the northwestern states, specifically Oregon and Idaho.
+Although scattered from coast to coast, Camassia cusickii is more abundant in the northwestern states, specifically Oregon and Idaho.
 It is commonly found in the Canadian Life Zone and prefers damp meadows.
 Stations have been located in the Eagle Creek Mountains, Powder River Mountains, and Blue Mountains of northeastern Oregon.
-C. cusickii is a federal 3c Bureau of Land Management Sensitive Species and 'Idaho Native Plant Society Sensitive Species.'
+C. cusickii is a federal 3c Bureau of Land Management Sensitive Species and 'Idaho Native Plant Society Sensitive Species'.
 This species spreads over Eastern Oregon in a variety of the local climates, from Mount Hebo on the North Coast, to the isolated area of the Hell's Canyon overlook.

 Habitat and ecology

-A native to North America, the Camassia cusickii tolerates damp meadows at subalpine and alpine elevations (4000–6000 ft) and tolerates pond edges, rich soils, and bloom well in either sun or shade.
+A native to North America, Camassia cusickii tolerates damp meadows at subalpine and alpine elevations (4000–6000 ft) and tolerates pond edges, rich soils, and bloom well in either sun or shade.
 C. cusickii generally blooms in May.
 Cusick's camas self-seed and germinate easily, as long as they find rich, moist, and well-drained soil.